tehong/RN_mobile_dev_wiki/CI_CD/Readme.md

 ## Git branching model

-The mobile project uses the *Scaled Trunk-Based Development* git branching model as described below.
+This mobile wiki favors the *Scaled Trunk-Based Development* git branching model as described below.
 This is to enable Continuous Integration and by extension Continuous Delivery.

 - [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development)
 - [Continuous Integration (CI)](https://trunkbaseddevelopment.com/continuous-integration/)
 - [Continuous Delivery (CD)](https://trunkbaseddevelopment.com/continuous-delivery/)

 This differs from the conventional [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) model that favors long-running branches, multiple merges and multiple integrations in branches.
-As you can see from the original GitFlow author's new 2020 note of reflection in the [link](https://nvie.com/posts/a-successful-git-branching-model/), even the author Vincent Driessen himself now recommends a more modern git branching model such as [GitHub Flow](https://guides.github.com/introduction/flow/).
+As you can see from the original GitFlow author's new 2020 note of reflection in the [link](https://nvie.com/posts/a-successful-git-branching-model/), even the original author Vincent Driessen himself now recommends a more modern git branching model such as [GitHub Flow](https://guides.github.com/introduction/flow/).

 The major differences between the [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) and the [GitHub Flow](https://guides.github.com/introduction/flow/) is stated here: